 Is solar PV subsidised in Europe?
 How competitive is the market among private players?

 Subsidies have been fundamental for the market so far.
-In particular, in Germany a big portion of solar success is still due to both auto-consumption and stable and attractive feed-in tariffs for bigger plants, while in Italy and Spain this was true only in the past.
+In particular, in Germany, a big portion of solar success is still due to both auto-consumption and stable and attractive feed-in tariffs for bigger plants, while in Italy and Spain, this was true only in the past.
 Southern European countries can however benefit from high solar radiation and, as a consequence, in some areas subsidies are not needed anymore.
-Nevertheless, the complexity of permitting rules and change in regulation can slow down and, in some cases, stop the market.
+Nevertheless, the complexity of permitting rules and changes in regulation can slow down and, in some cases, stop the market.
 This was the case of Italy, while Spain for instance has been able to exploit its geographical advantage and speed up a market mainly based on PPAs (power purchase agreements) despite the grid connection constraints.

-Other Northern European countries such as Denmark have been able to exploit corporate PPAs and favour a fast growing market.
+Other Northern European countries such as Denmark have been able to exploit corporate PPAs and favour a fast-growing market.

 What emerges here is that the main aspects to be considered in addition to subsidies are permitting rules, grid constraints, and the possibility to sign PPAs and corporate PPAs.
-A favourable regulatory environment is often, as you can see, much more important than subsidies to let solar market flourish.
+A favourable regulatory environment is often, as you can see, much more important than subsidies to let the solar market flourish.

 In discussions around Solar PV vs Concentrated Solar Power (CSP), where do you see future trends leaning towards and why?

 From a technical perspective, we have to remind that CSP basically converts solar heat power into thermal power using mirrors, and this can be done through several technical solutions and configurations.
-This high temperature heat can both be used to produce energy through turbines and be stored, despite only a few existing CSP projects have storage facilities so far.
+This high-temperature heat can both be used to produce energy through turbines and be stored, despite only a few existing CSP projects have storage facilities so far.
 This means that CSP is able to create a stable, night and day, energy production.
 However, it is technically complex to be built and managed, being probably more similar to a gas turbine than to a solar PV plant.